Skip to content

 Church Window Cookies

 Learning how to make Church Window Cookies is so much fun.
-They are made with simple ingredients and so easy to make!
+They are made with simple ingredients and also less experienced bakers succeed!

 Prep Time 15 minutes